OWOX/brainy-tree/README.md

 ```

 ## Features
-- Collapsible tree re-rendering itself on outside data mutations
 - The template represents the DOM to create for the nodes
 - The `data` property specifies the model of a tree node
-- The attribute `[toggle]` can be used to toggle a node
-- State management methods making easy opening branches
+- Branches are re-rendered on external `data` mutations
+- Tree node ID system based on depth and children count

 ## Warning
 `brainy-tree` maintains node ID system based on depth and children count.
 Current behavior is mutating data